CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Duplicate LACP Partner MAC Warning

-When you run `clagctl`, you might see output similar to this:
+When you run the `clagctl` command, you might see output similar to this:

 ```
 bond1 bond1 52 duplicate lacp - partner mac